rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 that `Target` would be `usize`, but the obligation reported `char`.
 Hence the result of selection would be an error.

-Note that the candidate impl is chosen base on the `Self` type, but confirmation is done based on (in this case) the `Target` type parameter.
+Note that the candidate impl is chosen based on the `Self` type, but confirmation is done based on (in this case) the `Target` type parameter.

 ### Selection during translation

 As mentioned above, during type checking, we do not store the results of trait selection.
-At trans time, repeat the trait selection to choose a particular impl for each method call.
+At trans time, we repeat the trait selection to choose a particular impl for each method call.
 In this second selection, we do not consider any where-clauses to be in scope because we know that each resolution will resolve to a particular impl.